 "Yes, you would lecture on nature," he remarked, as though that proved something.
-"Your symbol for
+"Your symbol for Capricorn 12 is A STUDENT OF NATURE LECTURING."

 "How do you know?" she demanded, nettled again in spite of her disbelief in the personal relevance of such things.